TravelTimN/ci-ifd-lead/week1-sass/sass.md

 ### *ITERATION USING INTERPOLATION*:
 You can take *key-value pairs* and iterate through them to create multiple classes.

+> See an example of this in action on [Codepen.io](https://codepen.io/traveltimn/pen/GeyqQQ)

 ~~~~
 @each $key, $value in $colors {
   .btn-#{$key} {